 “What?”

 “Denth and his team,” Vivenna said.
 “We helped a gang of thieves rob from a shop to disrupt trade in the city, and we used a couple of distractions to cover the burglary.
-We set a fire in a nearby shop, and we overturned a carriage that was passing through the garden.
+We set a fire in a nearby building, and we overturned a carriage that was passing through the garden.
 It belonged to a high priest.
 I think his name was Fafad.”

 Vasher cursed quietly.